 If you have been running a Notion CRM for a while, the move to HubSpot does not have to mean abandoning what you already have.

 Export your Notion contacts as CSV and import them into HubSpot.
 The mapping is straightforward for the standard fields.
-Set up your HubSpot pipeline to mirror the deal stages you were using in Notion.
-Connect your email so the timeline starts populating automatically.
-None of this takes more than an afternoon.

 The teams that get this right do not pick between Notion and a real CRM.
 They use both, deliberately, with a clear sense of which tool is doing what job.
 For a consultant whose practice depends on remembering more than the next person, that is the setup worth investing in.